Dietary Guidelines After Bariatric Surgery

 2. After each meal, start including protein supplements to satiate your daily protein needs.

-3. Start with an eight-ounce serving of a protein supplement or smoothie and then drink sixteen-ounces of clear, sugar-free beverages.
+3. Start with an eight-ounce serving of a protein supplement or smoothie and then drink sixteen ounces of clear, sugar-free beverages.

 4. Aim for a three-hour window to spread out fluid intake.